endocode/fleet/functional/README.md

 ### Run tests in Vagrant

-The recommended way to run the tests is to use the provided Vagrantfile, which will set up a single CoreOS instance with a one-member etcd cluster.
+The recommended way to run the tests is to use the provided Vagrantfile, which will set up a single CoreOS instance with a one-member etcd cluster (configuration is applied using `user-data` [Cloud-Config][cloud-config] file located in this directory).
 To do so, simply run the following commands on a system with Vagrant installed (see [Vagrant configuration][configure-vagrant] section of this doc)

 ```sh